OCA/pms/pms/readme/CONFIGURE.rst

-You will find the hotel settings in Settings > Users & Companies > Hotels > Your Hotel.
+You will find the hotel settings in PMS Management > Configuration > Properties > Your Property.

 This module required additional configuration for company, accounting, invoicing and user privileges.